aandr26/AWS-SAP-C01-Study-Guide/docs/3_Networking/3b_Advanced_VPC_Networking/Direct_Connect.md

   * AWS allocates a DX port in the DX location
     * 1000-Base-LX or 10GBASE-LR
   * Request a cross-connect into your network (You router)
   * Private VIF connects to a Virtual Private Gateway (VGW).
   * Public VIF, public zone services but not internet.
   * **From AWS:**
     * 1Gbps => 10Gbps
   * **From Partner:**
     * Ranges of speeds: 50Mbps => 10Gbps
     * Hosted connection - a DX connection with _one_ VIF
     * Hosted VIF - Single VIF with shared bandwidth*
   * **MISC:**
     * Direct connect offers no encryption!
       * Any data transiting unless encrypted by an application is not encrypted.
     * Provision DX, provision public VIF and the create a site-to-site VPN across   the VPN.
     * No sharing internet data cap
     * No sharing internet bandwidth
     * No transit over the internet - low/consistent latency.
     * Cheaper data transfer / faster speeds
   * **Link Aggregation Groups (LAGS):**
     * Multiple physical connections act as one - Speed * n
       * Provide less admin overhead, more speed, but not really more resilience.
     * Max of 4 connections per LAG
       * All must be same **speed**
       * Must terminate at same location
     * Lag active as long as MinimumLinks attribute is healthy
+  * **Transit VIFS:**
+    * Public VIF can access all AWS public regions
+      * VLAN and BGP session.
+    * Private VIF can only access VPC's in the same AWS region via VGWs
 ![Direct Connect Architectures](./../../../Images/DX_Architectures.png)